dmbarbour/wikilon/docs/AboutAO.md

 * **word cache:** word → (eval, link, metadata).
 Computed by evaluator.
 * **data cache:** secure hash → def.
 Where we keep cached computations.

+Our dictionary has a set of definitions.
+We maintain an index of immediate clients for each word for reverse lookup, rename, incremental cache invalidation, etc..
+Our data cache is updated by the `{&cache}` annotation or a local equivalent.

+The caching challenges primarily surround the **word cache**.

+When we update a set of words in our dictionary, the cache for those words can be marked "stale".
+An update to a word's definition or dependencies might not affect its final evaluation.
+So in each case we must re-evaluate the words, and determine whether an actual update has occurred.
+If so, all clients of that word must also be marked "stale".
+To avoid wasteful recomputation, we'll want to use some variant of topological sort (e.g. using previously cached 'size' or 'height' of words).

+Instead of eagerly updating the word cache, we may heuristically choose to delete parts of it and recompute lazily when need exists.

+This background evaluation takes time, even if we also use the *data cache* for each evaluation.
+While that happens, external clients may be observing our dictionary.
+If so, nice view properties like eventual or snapshot consistency become desirable.
+Eventual consistency should occur naturally: after a dictionary stops updating, any computed views reach a stable, consistent condition.
+Snapshot consistency would most readily be achieved by preventing any observation of the updated dictionary until all updates have propagated.

+To avoid wasteful recomputation, we want a topological order when recomputing cache.
+This might be done by use of a heuristic word height or size, such that each word is greater than its dependencies.

-We can shove large definitions, evaluations, and linker objects into the data cache to improve structure sharing.
-The clients table is used to incrementally invalidate the word cache, and also is valuable for reverse lookup, renaming of words.
-Metadata may generally include other useful properties: inferred types, arity, date and time of evaluation, evaluation resources, debug outputs, and so on.
+Cached metadata will generally include useful properties like inferred types, arity, date and time of evaluation, quotas and resources used, debug outputs, and so on.
+Perhaps some prepared web pages.
+Anything we might wish to look up regularly on a per-word basis.

+Frequently we'll want *persistence* such that our old dictionary and word cache remain in play (to support multiple dictionaries sharing a history).
+Even so, this doesn't really change the invalidation requirements.

-Cache and stowage interact in a useful way to help developers control serialization overheads when caching, e.g. in cases where a function may be used for many different cached computations.
-To further control serialization, developers should avoid explicitly requesting frivolous caching of cheap computations, e.g. by batching things predictably and caching computations on full batches.
+*Note:* Cache and stowage interact in a useful way to help developers control serialization overheads when caching.
+Developers can further use techniques like building probably-stable 'cache points' into their data models.

 *Aside:* References of form `{%word@fork}` don't need any special rules for caching.
 However, to improve sharing of cache between multiple similar forks, we should use the equivalent to `[word def]{&cache}`.

 ## Constraints on Words and Definitions